 Because of the distance covered and time taken to complete the Grand National, horses that compete in this event are only the very best stayers.
 This is a racing betting term given to horses that have proven to have high levels of stamina and endurance.
 Stayers take time to develop and so it’s no surprise the age of Grand National winners in recent times has been between 8 and 11 years old.

-In fact, the last seven-year-old to win the Grand National was Bogskar in 1940, while no 12-year-old has won this race since Amberleigh House stormed to victory in 2004.
+In fact, Noble Yeats in 2022 became the first seven-year-old to win the Grand National since Bogskar in 1940, while no 12-year-old has won this race since Amberleigh House stormed to victory in 2004.

 WELCOME TO PADDY POWER NEWS!